Listen to the Cancer.Net Podcast: Making Decisions About Cancer Treatment, adapted from this content

-After a diagnosis of cancer, patients and their families must make a number of decisions about cancer treatment, some of which are more difficult than others.
-These decisions are complicated by unfamiliar words, statistics, and a sense of urgency.
-However, it is important to allow time to research your options and ask questions.
-Decisions about cancer treatment are personal, and it is important that you feel comfortable about your decisions.
-Consider taking the following steps.
+After a diagnosis of cancer, patients and their families have to make a number of decisions about cancer treatment, some of which are more difficult than others.
+These decisions are complicated by feelings of anxiety, unfamiliar words, statistics, and a sense of urgency.
+However, unless the situation is extremely urgent, it is important to allow time to research your options, ask questions, and talk with family or a trusted friend.

 Know your options.
-Talk with your doctor about treatment options for your type and stage of cancer.
-Some of these options may include surgery, radiation therapy, chemotherapy, hormone therapy, active surveillance (watchful waiting), enrolling in a clinical trial, and not receiving treatment.
-People are often surprised to learn that they may have different treatment options.
-Learn more about types of cancer treatment.
+Talk with your doctor about the treatment options for your type and stage of cancer.
+Some of these options may include surgery, radiation therapy, chemotherapy, hormone therapy, active surveillance (watchful waiting), palliative care, or participating in a clinical trial.
+Learning about all of the treatments commonly used for your type of cancer will help you and your doctor form a partnership in your care.

-Learn about the risks and benefits of each treatment option.
-Different treatments have different risks, as well as potential side effects.
-As you weigh the positives and negatives of each treatment option, factors to consider include the likelihood that the cancer will recur (come back) after treatment, the chances of living longer with or without treatment, the possibility of side effects, and your personal and family preferences.
+Consider the risks and benefits of each treatment option.
+It is important to weigh the positives and negatives of each treatment option, including the chance of a cure or complete remission (no signs of cancer) and the potential short- and long-term side effects.
+Other factors to consider include the likelihood that the cancer will come back after treatment, the chances of living longer with or without treatment, the effect on your quality of life and independence, and your personal and family preferences.
+Always keep in mind that any cancer treatment is temporary; you are not committing yourself to a lifetime of a particular medication or therapy.

-Obtain a second opinion.
+Get a second opinion.
 Many people find that it helps to get a second or even third opinion from another oncologist, and many doctors encourage it.
-Different oncologists may have different experiences with various treatments, and seeking multiple opinions may help you make a decision.
-Learn more about types of oncologists and seeking a second opinion.
+Different oncologists may have different experiences with various treatments, and seeking multiple opinions can help you make a decision or confirm your current treatment plan.
+You may want to check with your insurance company first to find out if a specific doctor or health care system will be covered by your policy.

 Find help managing the cost of cancer care.
-The cost of cancer care can be high, and there may be unanticipated expenses.
-Your health care team can help you identify costs related to your treatment options, suggest ways to help reduce or manage medical and associated costs, and refer you to support services that address the financial difficulties many people with cancer face.
+The cost of cancer care is often high, and there may be unanticipated expenses.
+Your health care team can help you identify costs related to your treatment options, suggest ways to manage medical and associated costs, and refer you to support services that address the financial concerns of people living with cancer.
 Learn more about managing the cost of cancer care.

 Consult guidelines or other decision-making tools.
 The American Society of Clinical Oncology (ASCO) and other cancer organizations publish guidelines and treatment decision-making tools to help doctors and patients understand various treatment options.
-Find easy-to-read summaries of ASCO Clinical Practice Guidelines.
 In addition, some cancer centers offer sophisticated statistical tools you can use with your doctor to help determine the best treatment option based on your personal medical information.
-Always use treatment guidelines and other tools with the help and interpretation of your doctor.
+When using treatment guidelines or other tools, talk with your health care team.
+Doctors can help interpret or determine if these recommendations apply in your situation.
+Read the ASCO Care and Treatment Recommendations for Patients for easy-to-understand summaries of recent guidelines from ASCO.

-Talk about your decision with people you trust.
-Talk with your family, your friends, a member of the clergy or a spiritual advisor, an oncology social worker, and other people with cancer.
-What you decide is ultimately up to you, but some people find it helpful to talk through their concerns with other people.
+Discuss your decision with people you trust.
+Although any decision about your health care is ultimately up to you, some people find it helpful to talk through their thoughts and concerns with people they trust, such as a family member, friend, member of the clergy, spiritual advisor, oncology social worker, or another person with cancer.
 Many patient support organizations bring together people who have coped with similar experiences.

+Understand the role of statistics.
 Your doctor may mention statistics when describing treatment options, including relative survival rates, disease-free survival rates, and progression-free survival rates.
-These numbers may be a good way to learn about how the treatment options differ, but they can't predict how well the treatment will work in an individual.
-Your doctor can help you understand how these statistics relate to your treatment.
+These numbers may be a good way to learn about how the treatment options differ, but they can’t predict how well the treatment will work for you.
+Your doctor or another member of your health care team can help you understand how these statistics relate to your treatment.
 Learn more about cancer statistics.